 "I love the idea of wearing something unique and special that has a history.
-I even wore vintage on my wedding day," says Helen Emberton, founder of Found & Curated Vintage.
-"I want to banish the preconceptions that vintage clothing is filled with musty, boring, unwearable, old fashioned pieces and instead get those that are quick to hit the high street to check out a preloved option first."
+I even wore vintage on my wedding day," said Helen Emberton, founder of Found & Curated Vintage.
+"I want to banish the preconceptions that vintage clothing is filled with musty, boring, unwearable, old-fashioned pieces and instead get those that are quick to hit the high street to check out a pre-loved option first."

-Aside from her vintage offering, Helen also creates upcycled garments of her own, sourcing vintage fabric that would otherwise end up in landfill and giving it new life by turning it into handmade blouses, bags or on-trend detachable collars.
-"Wearing vintage clothing isn’t all about wafting around a meadow in a vintage Laura Ashley dress, instead secondhand September has demonstrated how preloved items can still look fashionable and fit into your existing wardrobe," she explained.
+Aside from her vintage offering, Emberton also creates upcycled garments of her own, sourcing vintage fabric that would otherwise end up in landfill and giving it new life by turning it into handmade blouses, bags, or on-trend detachable collars.
+"Wearing vintage clothing isn't all about wafting around a meadow in a vintage Laura Ashley dress.
+Instead, Secondhand September has demonstrated how pre-loved items can still look fashionable and fit into your existing wardrobe," she explained.
 (We couldn't agree more!)

 Shop Found & Curated Vintage: